deloachtech/alerts/README.md

 > The sample code provided uses simple procedural logic.
 The package can be incorporated into any framework or architectural pattern.

-### Setup
+### HTML

-Create an alert HTML class that extends the `AlertHTMLInterface` and implements its methods.
-This class will provide the project-specific HTML for outputting the alerts list.
-It should live with your HTML templates for SoC.
+Create a class to provide the HTML template that extends the `AlertHTMLInterface`.
+This class should live with the templates for SoC.

 ```php
 // App\Templates\AlertHTML.php